alpluspluss/allocator/README.md

 - Atomic operations
 - Lock-free fast paths

-# Requirements
+## Requirements
 - C++17 or later
 - C++ Compiler

-# Performance
+## Performance

-- SIMD instructions on every architecture to perform bulk operations.
+- SIMD instructions on all architectures enable bulk memory operations.
-- Bitmap-based block management.
+- Bitmap-based block management minimizes overhead.
-- Three-tiered allocation strategy.
+- Three-tiered allocation strategy optimizes for small, medium, and large allocations.

-See the [bechmarks](benches/benchmark.md) for more details.
+See the [bechmarks](benches/benchmark.md) for performance data.

-# Current State
+## Current State
 Currently, the allocator is in the development phase.
 It is not recommended for production use as some platform-specific features are not yet fully tested and unsafe.
 Only ARM-based architecture is supported single-threaded.

-# Note
+## Note
 This is a work in progress.
 Please feel free to [contribute](.github/CONTRIBUTING.md).

-# License
+## License
 MIT.
 FYI, please see the [License](LICENSE).

 ---